Walk With Us This Summer

 “Hosanna in the highest,” will be our cry as we remember Jesus’ triumphant entry into the gates of the holy city.
 We will celebrate the beginning of this holy week with the reminder that our expectations and God’s expectations are not always exactly the same.
 Where the people want a powerful king, Jesus comes as a suffering servant riding a donkey.
 Through the events of day, we will be reminded of the coming of the promised Messiah – the chosen one of God.
 Between services and after the 10:45 services, all members are invited to share in the creation of the alfombras (sand carpets) for Holy Week.

 We will gather at 5:30 p.m. in West Hall to experience the foods of the Passover and learn about the meaning of each of the foods and then celebrate with a potluck dinner before worship at 6:30 p.m.
-This will be a reservation event as we only have space for 80.
+Reservation only.
+There are still spots available.
 To reserve your spot, you can call the church office, 262-547-8518, or email Tamie Greenwood.
+Bring a dish to pass of your choice.

 We will gather in the upper room with Jesus and the disciples to celebrate the Last Supper.
 This year, we will hear words of confession and forgiveness and be reminded of the powerful image of the Savior washing the feet of the disciples.
 As is tradition, we will honor the memory of Jesus’ humiliation at the hands of those in power before he is led to the cross to be crucified by the stripping of the altar.